Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

 Finally, there are also NPM scripts that serve as aliases for these commands in `package.json` for IDE integration.
 Running `npm run push-main` is equivalent to `rollup -c --environment DEST:main`, and `npm run watch-sim` is equivalent to `rollup -cw --dest sim`.

 #### Important!
-To upload code to a private server, you must have [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) installed and configured!
+To upload code to a private server, you must have [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) installed and configured

 ## Typings